RevealBi/Documentation/en/teams/managing-your-team.md

 <a name='manage-team-properties'></a>
 ### Managing Team Properties

-To change your team's properties: go to your teams' list→ select a team → click/tap the gear icon on the right.
+To change your team's properties: go to your teams' list → click/tap the overflow button of a team → select *Team Settings*, as shown below.

 ![team settings managing menu](images/team-settings-managing_all.png)